pingidentity/pingdirectory-go-client/configurationapi/docs/AddSensitiveAttributeRequest.md

 `func (o *AddSensitiveAttributeRequest) HasAllowInModify() bool`

 HasAllowInModify returns a boolean if a field has been set.

+### GetAttributeName

+`func (o *AddSensitiveAttributeRequest) GetAttributeName() string`

+GetAttributeName returns the AttributeName field if non-nil, zero value otherwise.

+### GetAttributeNameOk

+`func (o *AddSensitiveAttributeRequest) GetAttributeNameOk() (*string, bool)`

+GetAttributeNameOk returns a tuple with the AttributeName field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAttributeName

+`func (o *AddSensitiveAttributeRequest) SetAttributeName(v string)`

+SetAttributeName sets AttributeName field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)